bossley9/ytui/README.md

 # ytui

-An ncurses-like terminal interface for youtube
+An ncurses-like terminal interface for youtube written in Typescript